The Colfax County War, New Mexico

 Mills was granted a trial, but during the trial, the state governor was informed of the events by telegraph, and the cavalry was dispatched from Fort Union, arriving just in time to end the proceedings and release Mills.

-Clay Allison
+Clay Allison.

-Clay Allison
+Clay Allison.

 When the two had failed to follow through, Herberger reportedly forced Cardenas to implicate them.
-While Cardenas was escorted back to the jail when court adjourned one evening, he was shot to death.
+While Cardenas was escorted back to jail when the court adjourned one evening, he was shot to death.
 It was never known who killed Cardenas, though many thought it was the vigilantes fighting against the Santa Fe Ring, led by Clay Allison.

 The truth about Tolby’s murder later suggested that the parson, unfortunately, witnessed a man named Francisco Griego shooting a man in an argument.
 When the man later died, Tolby planned to seek an indictment against Griego, who set up Tolby’s murder to silence him.
 Cardenas later retracted his statement about the Ring men.
 To this day, the murders of Tolby, Vega, and Cardenas are officially unsolved.